Breakfast is the most important meal of the day, giving us the fuel we need to undertake activities such as walking, concentrating and learning.

 The document above is from 2005.
 Although the links and resources mentioned may no longer exist, it still provides useful information about breakfast clubs.

-In Wiltshire, according to our latest data, 87% of primary school respondents had breakfast most days or quite often.
+In Wiltshire, according to our latest data from 2021, 87% of primary school respondents had breakfast most days or quite often.
 However this fell to 64% of the secondary school sample and 47% of the year 12/FE school sample.

 Healthy Breakfast Recipes